input-output-hk/lobster-challenge/README.md

 where you will find the minting policies for the used native tokens and the validator enforcing the contract logic.

 You can build the code with `cabal build`.

+## Result

+The 500 votes are in!
+The final counter after 500 votes was 22933.
+Adding our own "random" number, which was 582757474857012117487873, gives 582757474857012117510806.
+Taking the remainder after division by 1219, the number of potential names, gives __522__.
+Looking into the [list of names](names.md), we see that this index points to the name __Logan__.

+Charles' lobster finally has his name!